Importance of Cleaning Validation in Pharmaceutical Production

 When is Cleaning Validation not required?

-Validation of cleaning procedures is not required when:
+Cleaning validation procedures are not required when:

 - Equipment is dedicated to one specific product